microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Make a purchase - Approved purchase flow.md

 ```

 ## Purchase status event
-This example request sends a purchase status event to Fraud Protection telling it that the purchase was successful from your perspective.
+This example request sends a purchase status event to Dynamics 365 Fraud Protection informing it that the purchase was successful from your perspective.
 The purchase status may differ from bank event statuses and is completely up to you to determine.
 ```http
 POST https://api.dfp.microsoft.com/KnowledgeGateway/activities/PurchaseStatus HTTP/1.1
 Host: api.dfp.microsoft.com